DeviprasadShetty9833/Python_Tutorial/README.md

 ```
 *Output* : `Hello World!`
-> - Here, print() is a function that displays the msg 'Hello World' on the console.
+> - Here, print() is a function that displays the string 'Hello World' on the console.

 </details>